The Drip Was Immaculate — Modern Paraphrase | nocap.bible

 Every.
 Single.
 Item.
 According to all that the Lord had commanded Moses, so the people had done it.
 No cap.

 And Moses inspected everything.
 He looked it all over and saw that they had done it — exactly as the Lord had commanded.
 Not mostly right.
 Not good enough.
 Exactly right.
-And then Moses blessed them.
+And then Moses them.